shlinkio/shlink-importer/README.md

 ## Requirements

-This package expects some services to be registered as dependencies, as they need to be used by some of the tools.
+This package expects some services to be registered as dependencies, as they need to be used by some provided tools.

 * `Shlinkio\Shlink\Importer\ImportedLinksProcessorInterface`: It has to resolve an object implementing the interface.
-* `Psr\Http\Client\ClientInterface`: Required to be able to import from Bit.ly, YOURLS or another Shlink instance.
+* `Psr\Http\Client\ClientInterface`: Required to be able to import from Bit.ly, YOURLS, Kutt.it or another Shlink instance.
-* `Psr\Http\Message\RequestFactoryInterface`: Required to be able to import from Bit.ly, YOURLS or another Shlink instance.
+* `Psr\Http\Message\RequestFactoryInterface`: Required to be able to import from Bit.ly, YOURLS, Kutt.it or another Shlink instance.